chevere/docs/components/Plugs.md

 An Event Listener implements [EventListenerInterface](../reference/Chevere/Interfaces/Plugin/Plugs/EventListener/EventListenerInterface.md) and is a type of plug that fires when something took place.

-::: tip Learn by Examples
+::: tip Learn by Example
 Check the Event [example](https://github.com/chevere/examples/tree/master/00.HelloWorld#03eventphp) to learn directly playing with code.
 :::